Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

-4 Steps to Breaking Up with Your Therapist Without Ghosting Them
+4 Steps to Break Up with Your Therapist Without Ghosting Them

 Read on to learn 4 steps to saying goodbye to your therapist that don’t involve ghosting them.

 1. Open Communication: The cornerstone of any healthy relationship, including the one between therapist and client, is open communication.
 Express your thoughts and feelings openly and honestly with your therapist.
-You are not responsible for their feelings, but it might feel best for you to communicate clearly and effectively, to align with your values.
+You are not responsible for their feelings, but it might feel best for you to communicate clearly and honestly.
 Schedule a session specifically to discuss your decision to end therapy or to ask for a transfer to another provider.
 This allows both parties the opportunity to reflect, express gratitude, and address any lingering concerns.
 According to a study published in the Journal of Counseling Psychology, effective communication significantly contributes to positive outcomes in therapy (Johnson & Ruff, 2010).

 2. Provide Notice: Respecting your therapist’s time and commitment is helpful when ending therapy.
-This allows them to wrap up any loose ends, provide appropriate referrals if necessary, and ensure a smooth transition for both parties.
+This allows them to wrap up any loose ends and ensure a smooth transition for both parties.
 According to the American Psychological Association, providing advance notice demonstrates consideration and professionalism, fostering a sense of closure for both therapist and client (APA, n.d.).

 3. Reflect on Progress: Take time to reflect on the progress you’ve made during your time in therapy.
 Acknowledge the growth and insights gained, recognizing the role your therapist played in supporting your journey.
-Sharing your reflections with your therapist can be a meaningful way to honor the therapeutic process and express appreciation for their guidance and expertise.
-Research published in the Journal of Consulting and Clinical Psychology suggests that reflecting on therapy outcomes can enhance therapeutic effectiveness and promote positive closure (Lambert et al., 2003).
+Sharing your reflections with your therapist can honor the process and your growth.
+Research in the Journal of Consulting and Clinical Psychology suggests that this process can enhance therapeutic effectiveness and promote positive closure (Lambert et al., 2003).

 4. Express Gratitude: Gratitude has the power to deepen connections and foster emotional well-being.
-Before parting ways with your therapist, take a moment to express your gratitude for their support, empathy, and dedication throughout your therapeutic journey.
-They will likely thank you for your honesty and communication- your feedback could make them a better therapist to their future clients as well!
+Before saying goodbye to your therapist, take a moment to express your gratitude for their support throughout your therapeutic journey.
+A great therapist will thank you for your honesty and communication.
+Your feedback could make them a better therapist to their future clients as well!

 Ending therapy doesn’t have to be a daunting or uncomfortable process.
-By approaching the conclusion of therapy with honesty, respect, and gratitude, both therapist and client can part ways with dignity and closure.
-Remember, the end of therapy marks not the conclusion of your journey but the beginning of a new chapter in your personal growth and well-being.
+By ending therapy with honesty, respect, and gratitude, both therapist and client can part ways with dignity and closure.
+Remember, the end of therapy marks not the conclusion of your journey but the beginning of a new chapter in your well-being.

-If you’ve recently broken up with your therapist but are interested in a Bright Spot Therapist and what they have to offer, check out our therapist biographies to see who might be a good fit for your needs or call 248.296.3104 to learn more.
+If you’ve recently broken up with your therapist but are interested in a Bright Spot Therapist, check out our therapist biographies to see who might be a good fit for your needs or call 248.296.3104 to learn more.

 Other Resources: